State Preparation in the Heisenberg Model through Adiabatic Spiraling: Potential Hardware Implementations

-The spiral can be implemented by using D-Wave's reverse annealing function to begin with $\text{A}(s(0)) = 0$, and adiabatically evolve to $s^*$ such that $\text{A}(s^*)=\sqrt{2}\text{B}(s^*) h$.
+The spiral can be implemented by using D-Wave's reverse annealing function to begin in a N\'{e}el state with $\text{A}(s(0)) = 0$, and adiabatically evolve to $s^*$ such that $\text{A}(s^*)=\sqrt{2}\text{B}(s^*) h$.
 As long as $J,J_p \ll h$, the adiabatic spiral will be able to prepare an equal superposition of the ground state and the first excited state of the Heisenberg comb.
 The pure ground state will not be prepared because an energy penalty cannot be implemented to break the degeneracy within the initial state.
 Note that to perform a measurement on the D-Wave QPU, the pulse schedule must end with $\text{A}(s=1)=0$.
 The process of turning off $\text{A}(s)$ will create errors in the state preparation whose size are controlled by the slew rate of $\text{A}(s)$ and the choice of $s^*$.
 One choice of time dependence of $\text{A}(t)$ and $\text{B}(t)$ to implement the adiabatic spiral is shown in Fig.~\ref{fig:DWaveSchedule}.
 As an explicit example, we once again consider the Heisenberg comb of length $4$ with $J=J_p$.
 The energy of states prepared with classical simulations ({\tt Mathematica} and {\tt python}) of the D-Wave {\tt Advantage} 6.1 hardware for different choices of $J$ and $h$ are shown in Fig.~\ref{fig:DWavePaths}.
 For small values of $J$ and $h$, simulations of the D-Wave hardware are able to produce states with a lower energy than the initial state.
 However, the quantum device has calibration errors on the order of $\delta J \approx 4*10^{-3}$, making it unlikely that these parameters can be used in practice.
 For larger values of $J$, the simulations cannot reach states with energy lower than the initial state.
 As an example, the energy of states as a function of time for $J=0.1$ and $h=2$ found in simulations of {\tt Advantage} are shown in Fig. \ref{fig:DWaveEnergy}.
 As seen, {\tt Advantage} is expected to be able to prepare a low energy state with respect to the Heisenberg Hamiltonian part-way through a simulation.
 However, in the process of turning off $\text{A}(s)$ as required to perform a measurement, the time evolution is still approximately adiabatic, and the system ends up in a final state with large overlap with the initial state.
 If the slew rate of {\tt Advantage} could be increased, or if measurements could be performed without fully turning off $\text{A}(t)$, it would be possible to perform measurements of the low-energy state prepared by the adiabatic spiral and potentially use {\tt Advantage} in a scalable manner for quantum simulation of the Heisenberg model.
+Implementing the adiabatic spiral on {\tt Advantage} also suffers from the complication that the single qubit terms must be tuned to a specific value to successfully implement the spiral.
+While a pulse schedule is provided by D-wave for this hardware, the pulses actually implemented can vary from this schedule by up to 30\%.
+This is not an issue for the classical optimization problems the {\tt Advantage} quantum annealer is designed to solve, but represents a significant issue for reliable implementation of the adiabatic spiral on this hardware.